-For purposes of calculating OG (a) the sales of an acquired business are excluded for the 12 months following the business combination, but incremental sales generated by post-acquisition expansion of the business are generally included; and (b) sales of a divested business are removed from comparatives for the 12 months prior to the divestiture.
-Supply agreements related to the divested business are included in acquisitions and divestitures during a transitory period.
+Sales of a divested business are removed from comparatives for the 12 months prior to the divestiture.
+Sales made under supply agreements related to the divested business are included in acquisitions and divestitures during a transitory period.

 The pricing impact of changes in the way that a business is transacted in an entire country (e.g. establishing a local operating company instead of exporting to a distributor, or vice versa) are included in acquisitions and divestitures, respectively.